U.S. Route 29 in South Carolina: Route description

 Once after passing through Greer, the highway shrinks to a divided four-lane highway, continuing through Lyman and Wellford.
-After passing Interstate 85 (exit 66) and Interstate 26 (exit 21), US 29 enters Spartanburg and through one of the busiest commercial areas in the city, centered at Westgate Mall (the highway is widen to six-lanes throughout the commercial area).
+After passing I-85 (exit 66) and I-26 (exit 21), US 29 enters Spartanburg and through one of the busiest commercial areas in the city, centered at WestGate Mall (the highway is widen to six lanes throughout the commercial area).
 As US 29 enters the city center area, it takes a left onto Saint John Street, then proceeds to parallel Main Street before rejoining 1.5 mi later.
-At Pine Street (US 176/SC 9), travelers can connect to Interstate 585.
-US 29 continues in a northeasterly direction into Cowpens, where the highway reduces down to a two-lane through town.
+At Pine Street (US 176/SC 9), travelers can connect to I-585.
+US 29 continues in a northeasterly direction into Cowpens, where the highway reduces down to two lanes through town.

-After passing through Cowpens, the road widens again to an undivided 4-lane for 2.7 mi before entering into Gaffney.
-Continuing as a two-lane road through both Gaffney and Blacksburg, it crosses one last time with Interstate 85 (exit 106), before entering North Carolina.
+After passing through Cowpens, the road widens again to an undivided four-lane highway for 2.7 mi before entering into Gaffney.
+Continuing as a two-lane road through both Gaffney and Blacksburg, it crosses one last time with I-85 (exit 106), before entering North Carolina.